codope/aiforsea-cv-cars/README.md

 As mentioned by the [AI challenge](https://www.aiforsea.com/computer-vision), the project uses the [Cars Dataset](https://ai.stanford.edu/~jkrause/cars/car_dataset.html), which contains 16,185 images of 196 classes of cars.
 The data is split into 8,144 training images and 8,041 testing images, where each class has been split roughly in a 50-50 split.

-In addition, I have also created a docker, which can be built to start a server locally where you can input an image to get the class prediction.
+In addition, I have also [setup a docker](#setup-docker), which can be built to start a server locally where you can input an image to get the class prediction.

 To setup and run the project follow the steps below.

 #### Prerequisites

-- Any standard Linux.
+- Any standard Linux distribution.
 I used Debian GNU/Linux 9.9 (stretch).
 But, Ubuntu 16.04 or 18.04 should be fine too.
 Note that, [Fastai](https://github.com/fastai/fastai/blob/master/README.md#installation), that is being used in this project, currently supports Linux only, and requires PyTorch v1 and Python 3.6 or later.
-- Install [PyTorch](https://pytorch.org/get-started/locally/) and [Fastai](https://github.com/fastai/fastai/blob/master/README.md#installation) latest stable version as mentioned in Development platform above.
+- Install [PyTorch](https://pytorch.org/get-started/locally/) and [Fastai](https://github.com/fastai/fastai/blob/master/README.md#installation) latest stable version as mentioned in [Development platform](#development-platform) section above.

 #### Steps